MartinFeineis/Library/Books/BraveNewWorld.md

 |__p161__|indignant incredulity|ungehaltene Ungläubigkeit|
 |__p162__|tremulous|zitternd|

+* __p115__: It was a night almost without clouds, moonless and starry; but of this on the whole depressing fact Lenina and Henry were fortunately unaware.
+* __p117__: Malthusian Blues: refers to the feelings of despair or pessimism stemming from [Thomas Malthus's theories](https://en.wikipedia.org/wiki/Malthusianism)
+* __p121__: near-wind and superstring: type of intrument
 * __p128__: Big Henry had just sung eleven.
 * __p130__: old-fashioned -- no television laid on in the bedrooms, no scent organ, only the most putrid synthetic music
 * __p134__: tremoloing falsettos: type of singing